NANB offers members many ways to become involved with the work of the Association.

 Running for office allows you to influence health care policies, broaden your horizons, network with other leaders, expand your leadership skills, and make things happen in the nursing profession.
 See the Board of Directors structure.

 Become a Candidate

 Becoming a candidate is easier than you think!
 Here’s what you’ll need to do:

 - You must be nominated for a specific position; and

 - You must be nominated by two individual practising members of NANB.

-Download the nomination forms or watch for them in the Fall edition of Info Nursing.
+Download the nomination forms.
 You must check with your employer at the time of your nomination to ensure permission is granted for the necessary absences during scheduled meetings and copy your employers support to NANB.